Noisy-le-Grand Metro: Abandonment

-Future of the Site
+Future of the site

 A study was undertaken in 2017 to determine the amount of asbestos used in the project's infrastructure, and the possible purchase of the remains by the city, for the symbolic cost of one euro.
 In July 2018, demolition started on the Mailles Horizon terminal station, in order to allow construction of housing on the land.
 However, the tunnel and the Mont d'Est station will not be removed.

 In August 2020, the municipality of Noisy-le-Grand announced the conversion of the Mont d'Est site by 2023 into a "chic underground hybrid space" at ground level and two levels underground, including a garden, a brasserie, a wine bar, a grocery store, a concert hall, a coworking space, a playground and a pop-up store.
 First planned for 2023, tenders for projects on the site were announced in April 2022, with a possible opening date in 2025.

-Cost of the Project
+Project cost

 Seventy million French francs (13.7 million euros) were invested in this project, including 15 million francs at the expense of the municipality.
 This project has been the subject of observations by the Regional Chamber of Accounts of Île-de-France due to the important sums spent on the project, taken as a complete financial loss.